mateusz-piotrowski/mateusz-piotrowski.github.io/docs/reading-list.markdown

 #### Read [completed]

 - <a href="/posts/apprenticeship-patterns">Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman</a>
+- <a href="/posts/pragmatic-programmer">Pragmatic Programmer: From Journeyman to Master</a>

 #### Read [in-progress]

-- The Pragmatic Programmer: From Journeyman to Master

 #### Next to read